 Close by restating the main point of the letter, and if you can, include a call to action.

 Before you begin writing, decide which layout you want to use.
 There are two common formatting styles: block and modified block.
-The block format is the most common, while modified block can also be used.
+The block format has a left-aligned address and closing, while those in the modified block are right-aligned.
+While the block format is used more often, both are acceptable for a formal letter.

 The standard font style is Times New Roman, size 12.
 However, you can use other sans-serif fonts such as Helvetica, Arial, Courier, or Geneva, also at size 12.
 Sans-serif fonts have been credited with increased readability because of their balanced typeface.

-Check out the example letterheads below — both of these are acceptable methods of displaying your name and contact information.
+Check out the example letterheads below — both of which are acceptable methods for displaying your name and contact information.
 For more ideas, you can check out our cover letter templates.
+See the letterhead sample:

-However, if you decide to not use a letterhead, you must use the following format:
+Using a letterhead is always preferable when writing a business letter.
+However, if you decide to not use one, you must use the following format to maintain a professional appearance:

-- Write your contact information on the top left of the page above the date.
+- Write your contact information on the top left of the page, just above the date.

-- Do NOT include your name in this section — in this version, it simply looks better to sign off with your name at the end of the letter.
+- Do NOT include your name in this section — when selecting this style, it simply looks better to sign off with your name at the end of the letter.

 - Only include your street address, city, state, and zip code.

-The date will be the day you completed the letter written in standard U.S. format (for example, October 28, 2017).
-Write the date underneath the letterhead or underneath the address on the top left of the page.
+The date should be the day on which you completed the letter, written in standard U.S. format (eg. October 28, 2017).
+It should be written underneath the letterhead, or underneath the address on the top left of the page.

-Beneath their name, write their current title.
-If you are unsure what their title is, again, conduct research to find out.
+- Step 2: Beneath their name, write their current title.
+If you are unsure what their title is, do the necessary research to find out if possible.
+If they have no title, leave it blank.

 The salutation you will use depends on the title of your addressee, your familiarity with them, and also the context of the letter.